jh3y/jhey.dev/developer-notes.md

 - article-component – Convert image to figure if it has an alt with the alt as the figcaption and bleed.
 - https://improvmx.com/guides/send-emails-using-gmail/

+- Sort content into type categories instead [ This required a CMS shuffle on content types and more thinking ]
+- Better handle showcasing featured content [ A curated document type where you pick an Array of things ]

 ## Web Mentions
 1. Sign up for brid.gy